 (ii) For batch cycles of eight (8) hours and greater in length, the owner or operator may either test in accordance with the test procedures defined in item (i) or the owner or operator may elect to perform tests, pursuant to either U.S. EPA Method 25A or U.S. EPA Method 18, only during those portions of each emission event that define the emission profile of each emission event occurring within the batch cycle.
-For each emission event of less than four (4) hours in duration, the owner or operator shall test continuously over the entire emission event as set forth in item (i).
-For each emission event of greater than four (4) hours in duration, the owner or operator shall test continuously over the entire emission event shall elect either to perform a minimum of three (3) one (1) hour test runs during the emission event or shall test continuously over the entire emission event to be tested defines the emission profile for the emission event, the owner or operator electing to rely on this option shall develop an emission profile for the entire emission event.
+For each emission event of less than four (4) hours in duration, the owner or operator shall test continuously over the entire emission event of greater than four (4) hours in duration, the owner or operator shall test continuously over the emission event or shall elect either to perform a minimum of three (3) one (1) hour test runs during the emission event or shall test continuously over the entire emission event to be tested defines the emission profile for the emission event, the owner or operator shall develop an emission profile for the emission event.
 The emission profile shall be based upon either process knowledge or test data collected.
 Examples of information that could constitute process knowledge include, but are not limited to, calculations based on material balances and process stoichiometry.
 Previous test results may be used provided the results are still relevant to the current process vent stream conditions.